ryanflorence/raziel/README.md

 You may need to restart your terminal session after installing with npm.

 The first time you save a password raziel asks for the master password.
-The sha1 hash of this password is stored in `~/.raziel.json`.
+The bcrypted hash of this password is stored in `~/.raziel.json`.
 It's also used as the encryption key to all of your passwords, so if you forget it, you're hosed.
 Sorry.